lucydog177/FroniusData/README.md

 # FroniusData
 ## Backup the historical data stored inside Fronius inverters using Microsoft Excel

 My free year of Fronius SolarWeb has expired.
-I created this tool to access the energy data from my 6 kW solar tracker.
+I created this tool to access the energy data for my 6 kW solar tracker.

 ## Features